haltu/eca-auth-data/readme.rst

 The attribute query endpoint is meant to be used by the SAML IdP to query for the attributes of single user.

-RoleDb has endpoint ``/api/1/user?name=value`` which can be queried for the attributes.
+Auth Data has endpoint ``/api/1/query?name=value`` which can be queried for the attributes.
 The result is JSON dict of data.

 Query is made by GET parameters.
 Only one parameter is allowed. ``Not found`` is returned if: